-A prerequisite for resource reservation is a resource management facility.
-Different classes of packet-switched networks are to be differentiated: those that contain already resource management mechanisms (e.g., ATM, 100BASE-VG-Ethernet), those that can be extended by appropriate mechanisms (e.g., Token Ring, FDDI), and those that do not provide any resource management at all (e.g., Ethernet, Fast Ethernet).
+- Different multimedia applications have different requirements on the communication system.
+As an example, while video-on-demand or audio-on-demand applications (in the next generation of present HiFi equipment) will be very sensitive to quality reductions, it is quite easy to accept small transmission errors in video conferencing scenarios (in the next generation of present phones).
+According to the QoS requirements, different service classes can offer different service costs. - A pre-requisite for resource reservation is a resource management facility.
+Different classes of packet-switched networks are to be differentiated: those that already contain resource management mechanisms (e.g., ATM, 100BASE-VG-Ethernet), those that can be extended by appropriate mechanisms (e.g., Token Ring, FDDI), and those that do not provide any resource management at all (e.g., Ethernet, Fast Ethernet).
 According to the local buffering or processing schemes, reservation mechanisms for the local resources can be supplied by routers and communication endpoints.
 Often the requests for a certain QoS must be handled by a network consisting of a broad mix of resources.
-If there is one resource in a guaranteed connection which cannot give guaranteed processing bounds, the service cannot said to be guaranteed as a whole. • Using congestion control, it is not possible to give guarantees, but an integrated transmission scheme resolves access conflicts to overloaded resources by a selective decrease of the overall transferred data.
-Multimedia streams belonging to a high OoS class, which can be protected by using the prioritization scheme.
+If there is one resource in a guaranteed connection which cannot give guaranteed processing bounds, the whole service is not guaranteed.

+Using congestion control, it is not possible to give guarantees, but an integrated transmission scheme resolves access conflicts to overloaded resources by a selective decrease of the overall transferred data.
+Multimedia streams belonging to a high QoS class can be protected by using the prioritization scheme.

 Guaranteed QoS for variable bitrate (VBR) data transmission is inefficient.
 In most reservation protocols a constant bandwidth is required.
-Therefore VBR transmissions often are considered as constant bandwidth streams with the average overall bandwidth as parameter.
+Therefore VBR transmissions often are considered as constant bandwidth streams with the average overall bandwidth as a parameter.
 However, in the worst case all multimedia streams reach their peek bandwidth at the same moment and the resources may not be sufficient.
 In this case an uncontrolled loss of packets will occur.
 There is also a compromise between guaranteed transmission for the worst case and no guarantee at all.
 A certain base part of the VBR stream is guaranteed using a resource management system.
 The variable part of the bandwidth requirements is handled with a best-effort service using congestion control mechanisms, e.g., network layer scaling.
 Resource monitoring detects arising overloads.
 A controlled reduction of bandwidth requirements down to the guaranteed base parts are used to handle the congestion.